PhilippeMarcMeyer/LittleToaster/README.md

 # LittleToaster v 0.16
-### shows a little message for a given duration, inpired by minimalistic toast that appear below the Chrome tabs
+### shows a little message for a given duration with optional callback, inpired by minimalistic toast that appear below the Chrome tabs

 ![screen shot](https://raw.githubusercontent.com/PhilippeMarcMeyer/LittleToaster/master/Caption2.png)